kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That specificity was extraordinarily valuable because a human developer did not need to derive the interaction from first principles.
 A mature framework accumulated tens of thousands of these interaction-level answers over time, and a younger framework naturally looked weaker by comparison.

-## AI Changes the Economics of Missing Historical Answers
+## AI Changes the Economics of Missing Historical Answers { #missing-answers-economics }

 AI agents weaken this historical advantage, although they do not eliminate it.